(Fat) Xbox 360 Hard Drive Replacement

 Steps:

-- Toolkit change note: Due to the EET missing several bits present in the Pro Tech Go and only being $20 cheaper, the EET has been removed.
-The EET has everything needed to complete this guide if you already own one, but if you are shopping for a new toolkit to complete this for the first time, the Pro Tech Go or refurbished Pro Tech is the current recommended kit.
+- Due to the EET missing several components present in the Pro Tech Go and only being $20 cheaper, the EET has been removed.
+The EET will work for this guide as-is, but if you are shopping for a new toolkit to complete this guide, the Pro Tech Go (new or refurbished, refurbished is ~$32 cheaper), or Pro Tech ($79 new/~$59.95 refurb) is the current recommended toolkit for this guide.

 - EET owners: Your kit has this bit.
 No purchase needed.